userminer2/Thinkpad-T470s-Tahoe-OpenCore-EFI/README.md

 Version used: MacOS 13.7.8 Ventura<br>

 Slightly sluggish and not MacBook levels
-Can not handle 10+ apps smoothly.
+Can not handle 10+ apps smoothly on Tahoe.
 Usable but trackpad occasionally crashes.
 He downgraded to Ventura and Continuity and other things just worked.